Latvia Payroll and Benefits Guide

 - The 19-month option: 15 months taken by one parent during the first year post-birth (inclusive of maternity leave); two months for each parent used at any time before the child turns eight.
 All time off is paid by social security at 43.75% of salary.

-Sick pay is covered by employers at 75% of salary for the first three days, then 80% for the following seven.
+Sick pay is covered by employers at 75% of salary for days two and three (day one is unpaid), then 80% for the following seven.
 Social security picks up the tab thereafter.

 This article is for informational purposes only and not intended to convey or constitute legal or any other advice.
 It is not a substitute for advice from a qualified professional.